 Cut from Islay’s many ocean-soaked peat bogs and used to smoke the germinating barley, the unique make-up of Islay peat adds layers of rich, maritime smoky character to the whisky.
 During the peating process the barley absorbs the distinct Islay peat character, adding layers of complexity to the whisky once distilled and matured.
 After peating and drying the malted barley is left to rest for a minimum of two weeks ahead of milling and mashing.

-Mashing is one of the first steps in refining the character of the spirit in the still house.
+After peating the barley is sat resting in the malt bins for around two weeks before making its journey to the still house for the next stage.
 Our custom built 1.2 ton mash tun is put to work on a daily basis with a careful balance of water temperature and slowly turning rakes working to extract fermentable sugars from the crushed barley grains.
 This liquid, worts, is then drained off to form the basis of the Kilchoman spirit, leaving behind the spent grain known as draff which is used to feed our herd of Aberdeen Angus cattle.